 Stirk at dusk.
 Oblivion’s scale was smaller, but its visual fidelity higher and the Construction Set more complex and fiddly.
 Hence, the relatively modest island of Stirk still required much concerted effort.

-To find their bearing in the TES IV Construction Set, however, the team first embarked on creating the island of Stirk off the Gold Coast.
+To find their bearing in the TES IV Construction Set, however, the team first embarked on creating the island of Stirk off the Gold Coast, which the vanilla game had not bothered to create.
 Newfound enthusiasm meant that in late August, after barely a couple months, TR were already able to release a beta Stirk with completed exteriors, interiors and NPCs.
 Although finalizing the quests would take three more years, this side project ended up being the first truly public mod release in the entire TR endeavour.
 TR was vaporware no longer!

 A 2007 screenshot of the TR-invented Goldmoor region, just north of the Gold Coast, showing off TR’s entirely new landscape assets.

 Hammerfell proper, however, was a much more difficult undertaking – literally thousands of new 3D models had to be created from scratch in order to fill out a whole new province.
 Aside from relatively minor work like Hammerfell border forts, even just the Cyrodiil-bordering region of Goldmoor required several ground textures, rocks and plants and numerous architecture sets before exterior designers could start working in the Construction Set.
 Although asset developers were putting out dozens of models in short order, proper exterior work could only get started in 2007.
-By late 2008, however, TR had largely completed the rolling hills of Goldmoor and the densely packed coastal cities of Rihad and Taneth by Nemon and Lady Nerevar.
+By late 2008, however, TR had largely completed the rolling hills of Goldmoor and major parts of the densely packed coastal cities of Rihad and Taneth (by Nemon and Lady Nerevar, respectively).